MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/using-visual-studio.md

 1. On the menu bar, select **Project > Properties > Configuration Properties > Debugging**.

     > [!NOTE]
-    > For a C# project**, a dialog should automatically appear.
+    > For a C# project, a dialog should automatically appear.

 1. Click the **Debugger to launch** drop down and then select **Remote Machine.**
 1. In the **Machine Name** field, enter the IP address of your device.

   ![Remote connection dialog in Visual Studio](images/027-vs-machine-name.png)

-    -You can find the IP address on your HoloLens under **Settings > Network & Internet > Advanced Options**.
+    * You can find the IP address on your HoloLens under **Settings > Network & Internet > Advanced Options**.
-    -We recommend that you manually enter your IP address rather than depend on the "Auto Detected" feature.
+    * We recommend that you manually enter your IP address rather than depend on the "Auto Detected" feature.

 1. Set the **Authentication Mode** to **Universal (Unencrypted protocol)**.
 1. Build, deploy, and debug your app based on your needs: